-Paulina, 25, came to her gynecologist for irregular bleeding.
+Paulina, 25, came to consult one of the gynecologists at Sitaram Bhartia for irregular bleeding.
 On further questioning she confided that there was some bleeding after intercourse too.
 The doctor examined her cervix, which is the neck of the uterus, and recommended a Pap Smear test.
 Paulina was worried and wanted to know the implications of test results.

 Importance of Cervical Screening